armory3d/armory_docs/getting_started/tutorial1.md

-# Scene 1 - Basics
+# Tutorial 1 - Basics

 This page describes how to build a simple scene with rotating monkey and interactive camera.